jm18443/Project-4/README.md

 Analytics/Predictions of this project execution

- Train and test the data to make below predictions.
+ Train and test the data to make below predictions:

 1- Does heart disease affect physical or mental health more?